-Silicone Engineering Racing is one of the most iconic motorcycle road racing teams of the current era – and is now a regular fixture in the Bennetts British Superbike Championship.
+DAO Racing is one of the most iconic motorcycle road racing teams of the current era – and has now also become regular fixture in the Bennetts British Superbike Championship.

-As reigning 2019 winners of the most coveted prize in road racing – the Isle of Man Senior TT – with rider Dean Harrison, the team embarked on its first full Bennetts BSB season in 2021.
+As reigning 2019 winners of the Isle of Man Senior TT with rider Dean Harrison, the team embarked on its first full Bennetts BSB season in 2021.

 Owned by Isle of Man-based business owner Clarissa Beadman, the team is now run by manager Jonny Bagnall, who is the longest-standing member.

 Bagnall’s relationship with motorcycles began as a child and he grew up riding, competing in motocross for many years until injury ended his career.
-Starting work at a Honda dealership straight from school, he joined the Silicone Engineering Racing squad in 2012.
+Starting work at a Honda dealership straight from school, he joined the squad, which then ran under a different name, 2012.

 The team began life in 2007 as a leading Supermoto World Championship squad and won 2013 title with Finnish rider Mauno Hermunen before moving into road racing, winning the 2015 Senior Manx GP with the late Malachi Mitchel-Thomas.

 Dean Harrison signed for the squad in 2016 and it quickly proved to be a winning combination, Harrison and the team scoring three TT podiums and several other road race wins in their first season together.